 Days after Christopher was laid to rest, The 100 Club of Massachusetts met with Christopher’s widow and described what they do and why they do it.
 This was generous offer to help the family with any financial obligations in honor of Christopher.
 A noble and honorable gesture directly from the same community that Christopher bravely and fiercely protected for more than a decade.

 Tak and Renee Argentinis moved to the Savannah, GA area to begin their next life chapter and develop what is now a very successful business.
 With the loss of their son still demanding all of their thoughts and prayers, they decided to bring that noble and honorable gesture to this area.
 Tak enlisted the help of local Attorney Brooks Stillwell and businessman Harry Haslam, and developed what is now a very powerful 501c3 non-profit called the 200 Club.
 The 200 Club cares for the family members in a 20 County area of Georgia and South Carolina.
-The organization is 100% voluntarily operated to ensure all the proceeds go to the family members it proudly and honorably serves.
+The organization is 100% voluntarily operated to ensure all the proceeds go to the family members it proudly serves.
 Tak became the organizations first President and served alongside Charles Morris, its first Chairman for nearly 12 years.

 “I wanted to give what I could to these family members” recalled Tak, “I did this for selfish reasons, I did this to honor my son, Christopher”.
 Tak’s emotional tone tells a much larger story of the pride he has for the dedication Christopher had for so many he had helped.
 Nearly 22 years after the Club’s first response to the family of Bulloch County Sheriff’s Deputy Sergeant Wilbur Berry, the 200 Club has provided over $3.8 million dollars in contributions to the families of its “fallen heroes” including fully paid college education.
 Additionally, the Club provides meals for the families during the holidays and a dozen roses on Mother’s Day.
 “We care for those who care for us” says Argentinis as he recalls responding to Bulloch County and meeting with Judy Berry, wife of twenty-year Sheriff’s Sergeant, Wilbur Berry.
 “We sat together and shared stories of two great men” recalled Tak.
 Twenty years, Sergeant Berry gave to his community without any expectations other than making sure he protected the citizenry and made it home to his family.
 May 19, 2001 while serving an arrest warrant, Sergeant Wilbur Lewis Berry gave his life in an attempt to protect innocents from evil and never made it home.
 “The 200 Club is standing by, ‘Today, Tomorrow, and Always'” says Argentinis as the organization maintains contact with 28 families and has provided 16 family members with fully paid college education as well as six who are currently attending college.